gxf1212/notes/MD/FYP-notes.md

 > original: cannot input for force field; ligandrm.pdb: a little problem in text format.

-> !TIP
+>!TIP
 >
-> may use `ligandrm.pdb` or `drawing3D.mol2`, etc. They don't align? just moved somewhat.
+> may use `ligandrm.pdb` or `drawing3D.mol2`,  etc. when building.
+They don't align? just moved somewhat.
 >
-> When choosing a structural file (instead of using RCSB .pdb (but maybe that only provides topology?)), use`drawing3D.mol2`
+> When choosing a structural file (instead of using RCSB .pdb (but maybe that only provides topology?)) for the ligand's topology, use`drawing3D.mol2`

 ###### What to use when uploading ligands?